riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-07-03-Abstracted-Intelligence.markdown

 The whole point of the abstract, or its cousin in the corporate world, the "executive summary", is to get across the key points of your argument to people who might never read the rest of your document.

-GenAI on the other hand will probably flatten the paper out into a paragraph or two, but there is no guarantee that the content will be actually what is most important — or of course that hallucinated/confabulated material has been inserted from elsewhere!
+GenAI on the other hand will probably flatten the paper out into a paragraph or two, but there is no guarantee that the result will actually contain what is most important — or of course that hallucinated/confabulated material has not been inserted from elsewhere!

 Sure, GenAI is mostly pretty good at summarising information, but readers can do that for themselves.
 Authors should be much more intimately familiar with their own data and should be able to distill what is actually important.